The Lady Vanishes: Awards and honours

 The Lady Vanishes was named Best Picture of 1938 by The New York Times.
-In 1939, Hitchcock received the New York Film Critics Circle Award for Best Director, the only time Hitchcock received an award for his directing.
+In 1939, Hitchcock received the New York Film Critics Circle Award for Best Director.

 Spin-offs

 The cricket-obsessed Charters and Caldicott were created for the film, but became popular in their own right, and appeared in a series of films, radio programmes and a much later TV series.

-Copyright and home video status
+Copyright status and home media

-The Lady Vanishes, like all of Hitchcock's British films, is copyrighted worldwide.
+The Lady Vanishes is copyrighted worldwide.

-His British films were public domain in the United States for a while.
+Hitchcock's British films were public domain in the United States for a while.
 They have been heavily bootlegged on home video.
 Despite this, various licensed releases have appeared on Blu-ray, DVD and video on demand worldwide from the likes of Network Distributing in the UK and The Criterion Collection in the United States.